Jip-Hop/jailmaker/README.md

 jlmkr create
 ```

-After answering some questions you should have your first jail up and running!
+After answering some questions you should have created your first jail (and it should be running if you chose to start it after creating)!

 ### Startup Jails on Boot